NileshGule/techtalks-azure-container-apps-demo/README.md

 You can override the default values.

 First thing we need is to create an environment for the Azure Container Apps.
-Run the following command to create an environment:
+The script run the following command to create an environment:

 ```Powershell